JocaPC/Belgrade-SqlClient/docs/index.md

 **Stream** is method that executes a query against a database and stream results into an output stream.
 ```
+await cmd
-await cmd.Stream("SELECT * FROM Product FOR JSON PATH", Response.Body);
+        .Sql("SELECT * FROM Product FOR JSON PATH")
+        .Stream(Response.Body);
 ```
-Method *Stream* may accept two or three parameters:
+Method *Stream* may accept following parameters:
-- First parameter is a T-SQL query that will be executed.
-- Second parameter is an output stream where results of the query will be pushed.
+- First parameter is  an output stream where results of the query will be pushed.
 This can be response stream of web Http request, output stream that writes to file, or any other output stream.
-- Third (optional) parameter is a text content that should be sent to the output stream if query does not return any results.
+- Second (optional) parameter is a text content that should be sent to the output stream if query does not return any results.
 By default, "[]" will be sent to the output stream if there are no results from database.

 <a name="exec"></a>